-About 1 in 5 men suffer from a loss of libido (sex drive) at some point in their life.
+About 1 in 5 men experience a loss of libido (sex drive) at some point in their life.
 And because sex drive is seen as a cornerstone of masculinity, men are often devastated when their desire suddenly wanes.

 It is often assumed that libido decreases naturally with age, but that's not always the case.
 "There is no doubt that there are a significant number of men who, as they get older, lose some of their sex drive, but it's not an inevitable part of ageing," says Dr Zaki Almallah, a consultant urologist at BMI Priory Hospital in Birmingham.
 "A significant number of men will continue to have a normal libido as they get older."

 So, if not age, then what causes libido to decline?

 Sometimes the problem is physical and other times it is psychological, but it can be a combination of both.

 Sally Austen, a consultant clinical psychologist, says that first thing she would do if someone came to her, suffering from a loss of libido, would be to send them for a medical check-up.
 "There are so many physical causes of loss of libido," says Dr Austen, "some of which are quite significant like heart or circulation problems."